digiltd/oh-rtd-test/Open-Sprinkler.md

     Switch Sprinkler_Station_0 	"Station 0" { openSprinkler="0" }
     Switch Sprinkler_Station_1 	"Station 1" { openSprinkler="1" }

 You can see in this example that two stations are exposed as items.
-The first station exposed is the 0th port (i.e. the left-most pin on the !OpenSprinkler Pi), and the second station is the 1st port (the second-to-left-most pin on the !OpenSprinkler Pi).
+The first station exposed is the 0th port (i.e. the left-most pin on the OpenSprinkler Pi), and the second station is the 1st port (the second-to-left-most pin on the OpenSprinkler Pi).
 Note that there is no requirement to use the stations in order - you can open and close any station.